-A visit to The Medina market in Tunis will wonder and amaze you like the choice of things to buy is so diverse.
-Choose from the many fresh spices to carpets and rugs hand made to take home with you. whatever you are looking for you will get a great bargain in The Medina market.
+A visit to The Medina market in Tunis will wonder and amaze you that the choice of things to buy is diverse.
+Choose from the many fresh spices to carpets and rugs hand-made to take home with you. whatever you are looking for you will get a great bargain in The Medina market.

 Golf in Tunisia

 Carthage Golf Course – La Soukra 18 hole golf course which is 10kms from Tunis.